aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/page-transformation/_index.md

 ---
-title: "Coordinate System Transformation – Page Transformation in Aspose.Drawing for .NET"
+title: "how to transform coordinates – Page Transformation in Aspose.Drawing for .NET"
 linktitle: "Coordinate System Transformation in Aspose.Drawing"
 second_title: "Aspose.Drawing .NET API – Alternative to System.Drawing.Common"
-description: "Learn how to perform coordinate system transformation and draw rectangle graphics in .NET using Aspose.Drawing.
-Step‑by‑step guide on how to transform page coordinates."
+description: "Learn how to transform coordinates and draw rectangle graphics in .NET using Aspose.Drawing.
+Step‑by‑step guide on page coordinate transformation."
 weight: 13
 url: /net/coordinate-transformations/page-transformation/
-date: 2025-12-01
+date: 2026-02-04
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Coordinate System Transformation – Page Transformation in Aspose.Drawing for .NET
+# how to transform coordinates – Page Transformation in Aspose.Drawing for .NET

 ## Introduction

 Welcome!
-In this tutorial you’ll discover **how to transform page** coordinates using Aspose.Drawing for .NET and learn the basics of **coordinate system transformation**.
+In this tutorial you’ll discover **how to transform coordinates** using Aspose.Drawing for .NET and learn the basics of **coordinate system transformation**.
 Whether you’re building a graphics‑intensive application or need precise control over drawing units, this guide walks you through every step—from setting up the canvas to drawing a rectangle graphics element.
 By the end, you’ll be able to apply these techniques in your own projects with confidence.

 ## Quick Answers
 - **What is coordinate system transformation?** Mapping page‑level units (like inches) to device‑level pixels.
-- **Why use Aspose.Drawing?** It offers a fully managed alternative to System.Drawing.Common with cross‑platform support.
+- **Why use Aspose.Drawing?** It offers a fully managed, cross‑platform alternative to System.Drawing.Common.
 - **How long does the example take to implement?** About 5‑10 minutes for a basic page transformation.
 - **Do I need a license?** A free trial works for development; a commercial license is required for production.
 - **Which .NET versions are supported?** .NET Framework 4.6+, .NET Core 3.1+, .NET 5/6/7.

-## What is coordinate system transformation?
+## How to Transform Coordinates in Aspose.Drawing

 A **coordinate system transformation** defines how logical page units (such as inches, centimeters, or points) are converted into device pixels when rendering graphics.
 By configuring the `Graphics.PageUnit` property you tell the drawing engine how to interpret the coordinates you supply, giving you fine‑grained control over size and layout.